+Research Scholar, Electronics & Communication Department, Madhav Institute of Technology & Science,

+Gwalior, India1

-Research Scholar, Electronics & Communication Department, Madhav Institute of Technology & Science, Gwalior, India 1 Professor, Electronics & Communication Department, Madhav Institute of Technology & Science, Gwalior, India 2
+Professor, Electronics & Communication Department, Madhav Institute of Technology & Science, Gwalior, India2

-Abstract: Antennas that are electrically small, efficient and have significant bandwidth would fill many needs of new generation communications systems if antenna engineers could reconcile these usually contradictory requirements.
-The introduction of the so-called metamaterials (MTMs), artificial materials which have engineered electromagnetic responses that are not readily available in nature, has provided an alternate design approach to obtain efficient electrically-small antenna (EESA)systems.
-A micro strip antenna based on metamaterial is proposed in this paper.
-The purpose of this work is to investigate the response of a small antenna enclosed in metamaterial.
-The new structure is useful in designing small antennas.
-Return loss less than -50 dB has been achieved at 2.426 GHz.
-Antenna also radiates at 1.24 GHz, 2.51 GHz and 2.95GHz effectively.
+Abstract: Many needs of new generation communication system would be filled by electrically small, efficient antennas having significant bandwidth, if we reconcile these contradictory requirements.
+The introduction of metamaterials has provided an alternate design approach to obtain efficient electrically small antennas.
+These are the artificial materials which have engineered electromagnetic responses that are not readily available in nature.
+A micro-strip antenna based on metamaterial is proposed in this paper is to investigate the response of an antenna enclosed in metamaterial.
+With this design the return loss of -43dB has been achieved at the frequency of 1.6142 GHz.

-Keywords: Microstrip Antenna, Metamaterial based Antenna
+Keywords: Microstrip antenna, Metamaterial based antenna